Framework for fluctuating times and counting observables in stochastic excursions: Applications

-where the coefficients are the probabilities that the counting field variable has picked up a particular phase.
+First, we begin with the cold current which is constructed by setting the weights $\nu_{xy} = \pm 1$ in Eq.~\eqref{counting_observable} if the transition $x \rightarrow y$ removes (resp. adds) an excitation from (resp. into) the cold reservoir.
+To study the cold current we take region $A$ to be spanned by the states $|000\rangle,~|010\rangle,~|001\rangle,~|011\rangle$.
+This is the natural choice for the full refrigerator model, because now the excursions start whenever an excitation enters the cold qubit and end whenever the excitation leaves.
+This also assures the nice property that the cold current may only assume three possible values per excursion.
+Indeed, following the counting field expansion [see Eq.~\eqref{Pq_xy}], the probability of the values for the cold current is written as { since the span of the cold current is discrete, the integration results in the Fourier transform of the Dirac deltas centered around each possible value of $\hat{J}_c$. } Note that the coefficients in the expansion of the counting field are the probabilities that the counting field variable has picked up a particular phase.
 In other words, $P_\textrm{suc}$ is the probability that the cold current has value $\hat{J}_c = 1$ in an excursion.
 Likewise, $P_\textrm{dis}$ is the probability that the cold current has value $\hat{J}_c = -1$ and $P_\textrm{fail}$ the probability of $\hat{J}_c = 0$.
 Fig.~\ref{fig:plots-refrigerator}(a) shows the behavior of the probabilities as a function of the cold bath occupation number $n_c$, where it is clear that cooling failures (bounces) dominate the dynamics.
 The value where $P_{\rm suc}$ becomes larger than $P_{\rm dis}$ is precisely the value of $n_c$ where the cooling window begins.
-In Fig.~\ref{fig:plots-refrigerator}(b), we show the covariance between the cold current $\hat{J}_c$ and the excursion duration $\hat{\mathcal{T}}$ as a function of the cold bath occupation $n_c$.
+In Fig.~\ref{fig:plots-refrigerator}(b), we show the covariance between the cold current $\hat{J}_c$ and the excursion duration $\hat{T}$ as a function of the cold bath occupation $n_c$.
 Interestingly, longer excursions tend to have larger $\hat{J}_c$ in the cooling window, which is not necessarily the case when $\langle \hat{J}_c \rangle >0$, and once again, a vanishing covariance pinpoints the value of $n_c$ where the cooling window begins.

+Equation~\eqref{cold-current-expanded} illustrates another feat of the excursion framework.
+This is a new paradigm for analyzing the performance of cooling/heating protocols beyond the steady state. {The steady state cold current can be written as function of the probabilites as follows